 canal-treatedteeth and disease elsewhere in the body.
 A root canal is a safe and effective procedure.
 When a severe infection in a tooth requires endodontic treatment, that treatment is designed to eliminate bacteria from the infected root canal, prevent reinfection of the tooth and save the natural tooth.

-While the circulating claims suggest modern endodontics practitioners “buried” Price’s research, in actuality the American Association of Endodontists (AAE) addressed his findings directly and detailed why they did not stand up to basic modern standards in research:
+While the viral claim suggests modern endodontics practitioners “buried” Price’s research, in actuality the American Association of Endodontists (AAE) addressed his findings directly and detailed why they did not stand up to basic modern standards in research:

 But what about Dr. Price?
 This is a good example of how the Internet can give new life to